-A key challenge in contemporary quantum chemistry is the development of methods capable of modeling both dynamic and static correlation.
-While extensions of single-reference approaches have been proposed, these methods often exhibit unfavorable scaling behavior, rendering them computationally impractical for large systems.
-Among this group we cite complete active space second-order perturbation theory (CASPT2), \cite{Roos1982,doi:10.1021/j100377a012,Andersson1992,Andersson1995,Forsberg1997,Finley1998,Ghigo2004} multireference M\o ller-Pleset (MRMP),\cite{HIRAO1992374,Hirao1993,WolinskiPulay,Wolinski,Nakano1993,GrimmeWaletzke2000,NakanoNakataniHirao2001} and n-electron valence state perturbation theory.\cite{10.1063/1.1361246,Angeli2001b,angeli2002n,Angeli2004a} Both CASPT and MRMP are known to have so-called intruder states, which cause divergences in the perturbative expansion.\cite{PhysRevA.54.343} Additionally, multireference perturbation theory has a higher computational scaling than its single-reference counterpart.
+A key challenge in contemporary quantum chemistry is the development of methods capable of modeling both dynamic and static correlation within a single framework.
+To this end, multireference extensions of perturbative approaches originally formulated for single-reference wave functions have been proposed.
+In particular, complete active space second-order perturbation theory (CASPT2),\cite{Roos1982,doi:10.1021/j100377a012,Andersson1992,Andersson1995,Forsberg1997,Finley1998,Ghigo2004} multireference M\o ller–Plesset theory (MRMP),\cite{HIRAO1992374,Hirao1993,WolinskiPulay,Wolinski,Nakano1993,GrimmeWaletzke2000,witek2002intruder} and $n$-electron valence state perturbation theory (NEVPT2)\cite{10.1063/1.1361246,Angeli2001b,angeli2002n,Angeli2004a} are all based on a multiconfigurational reference (typically CASSCF), which accounts for static correlation, while dynamic correlation is recovered through a second-order perturbative treatment analogous to MP2.
+However, these multireference perturbation theories often exhibit less favorable computational scaling than their single-reference counterparts, and in the case of CASPT2 and MRMP they can also suffer from intruder-state problems that lead to divergences in the perturbation expansion.\cite{PhysRevA.54.343}